 Node.js is a runtime environment built on the V8 JavaScript engine, and is primarily used for creating both server-side and dynamic web applications.
 The technology isn’t just another backend development tool; it also allows performing frontend-related tasks.
-However, Node.js is used for backend the most often among the frameworks.
+However, Node.js is used for backend most often among the frameworks.
 It has also been the fastest-growing framework for at least six recent years.

 But does it mean you should rely on it as the ultimate backend technology?
 Answering that question depends on various factors which you must always consider carefully, and not choose this technology based on beliefs alone.